Wildfire in Santa Barbara Causes Concern for Homeowners

 Types of Burn Injuries

-• Second-degree burns involve the outer layer of skin (epidermis) and the underlying layer (dermis).
-Pain, blistering, redness, and swelling usually occur.
+- Second-degree burns: These types of burns involve both the outer layer of skin (epidermis) and the underlying layer (dermis).
+Pain, blistering, redness and swelling usually occur.

-• Third-degree burns: These life-threatening burns destroy both layers of skin.
+- Third-degree burns: These life-threatening burns destroy both layers of skins.
 The skin does not regrow, and the victim may require extensive hospitalization at a burn center and treatment for the patient to recover.
 Even after recovery, the patient may exhibit extensive scarring that requires repeated plastic surgeries to improve.

-• Fourth-degree burns: In this severe burn injury, the damage extends into the fat and muscle and can extend into the bone itself.
-Excision or amputation is required, and pain is absent because nerve endings are destroyed, and death may occur.
+- Fourth-degree burns: In this severe burn injury, the damage extends into the fat and muscle and can extend into the bone itself.
+Excision or amputation is required, pain is absent because nerve endings are destroyed and death may occur.

 Santa Barbara Car Accident Lawyer

 I’m Ed Smith, a Santa Barbara car accident lawyer.
 Motor vehicle accidents can cause serious injuries, but these are compounded when burn injuries are involved.
 If you or your loved one has been injured, please call me at (805) 372-0200.
-I advise you that it will be friendly and free of cost.
+My advice to you will be friendly and free of cost.
 Outside the area, call (800) 404-5400.

-Read some of the ratings and reviews by my former clients on Google, Avvo, and Yelp.
-A small selection of my previous cases can be found at the following link: Past Verdicts and Settlements.
+Read some of the ratings and reviews by my former clients on Google, Avvo and Yelp.
+A small selection of my previous cases is found on the following link: Past Verdicts and Settlements.

 I’ve been an injury lawyer in California for 35 years and have helped countless people in the state and in Santa Barbara and the surrounding county with their traumatic injury or wrongful death claims.